datalink/couchdb-cluster-sandbox/README.md

-├── cluster-init            Build files for init container ├── cluster-lb              Build files for load balancer container ├── cluster-node            Build files for node containers └── nodes                   Data,config and log mounts for each node
+├── cluster-init            Build files for init container ├── cluster-lb              Build files for load balancer container ├── cluster-node            Build files for node containers └── nodes                   Data, config and log mounts for each node
     ├── 1
     │   ├── data
     │   ├── etc